Work Hard, Play Hard on the Banks of the Magnificent Henry’s Fork River

 Employees will need their own vehicle.

-No taxi service is available and the closest town with major shopping is 50 miles.
+Public transportation is not available.
+The closest town with major shopping is 50 miles from the property.

-The Club is located 7/10 of a mile off the main highway on a dirt road.
+We are located off Highway 20 approximately 80 miles north of Idaho Falls, ID, and 25 miles south of West Yellowstone, MT.
+The main property is located 7/10 of a mile off the main highway on a dirt road.

-Yellowstone National Park is only 25 miles from the Club and Grand Teton National Park is approximately 100 miles from the Club.
-Harriman State Park is only minutes away as well as Henry's Lake State Park.
+Yellowstone National Park is at your fingertips being only a short drive away.
+Grand Teton National Park is approximately 100 miles from the Club.
+Idaho's renowned Harriman State Park is only minutes away offering fishing, hiking, and horseback riding.

 If you don’t know how to fly fish, we will teach you!